TwpsynSinsir/twpsynsinsir.github.io/blog/problem-solving.md

 3. Reflect on how confident you feel using each of these problem-solving techniques/processes:

 Pseudocode

+3/10 - I didn't make good use of Pseudocode at the beginning, but after seeing how useful it was, and how my peers had been making good use of it, I want to make far greater use of Pseudocode.

 Trying something

+7/10 - I feel quite confident at trying something.
+I feel that if I don't try anything, I will just remain stuck where I am.

 Rubber ducky method

+8/10 - I found this method really helpful!
+While I made a cup of tea, talking in turn to each instrument I was using helped me logically explain it.
+It was also quite fun having a conversation with my kettle about writing in JS.

 Reading error messages

+7/10 - I feel that I got a lot better at reading and understanding what the error messages were trying to tell me over this week's kata challenges.
+It helped me stumble into how important using 'var' or 'let' is for defining variables!

 Console.logging

+10/10 - I feel very confident in using console.logging, and it has helped me a lot through these kata challenges.

 Googling

+10/10 - I have relied on google a lot to look up different methods and problems that I was facing.
+Ive spend far too long trawling MDN, Stackoverflow amongst others to not get a good grasp of how to hone in on the answers and how to ask the right questions.

 Asking your peers for help

+8/10 - I've got a lot better at doing this over the last week.
+I had been self-conscious before, but everyone has been so supportive, and to know that they also struggled at times was somewhat conforting to me.

 Asking coaches for help

+8/10 - Similarly to asking me peers for help, I've realised that when I'm in a tight spot, it's always okay to reach out to my facilitator!

 Improving your process with reflection

+6/10 - I think I still need to get better at improving my processes with reflection.
+I can be somewhat stubborn at times and fail to pick up on important lessons that would help me greatly.

 4. Reflect on a time you were reluctant to ask for help.
 Consider what made you reluctant to do so.
 What might you try differently next time?

+I was initially reluctant to ask for help when tackling the gradebook challenge.
+I think I was reluctant to do so for 2 main reasons: Firstly, I felt confident in arrays and objects, so I thought that I should be able to tackle these problems without help.
+Secondly, I saw other students already tackling and asking questions about the next challenges, so I felt self-conscious when I believed others must have tackled this challenge with ease.

+In the future, I won't allow myself to feel self-conscious about asking for help.
+I've overcome this in the past, but it feels that I have to do so again and again each time I begin at a new institution.